learning-zone/spring-boot-basics/README.md

 1. How does the scope Prototype work?
 1. What is a MultipartResolver and when its used?
 1. Difference between JavaBean and Spring bean?

+# Microservices Questions

+1. List down the advantages of Microservices Architecture.
+1. What are the best practices to design Microservices?
+1. What is Cohesion and Coupling?
+1. What are different types of Tests for Microservices?
+1. What do you understand by Distributed Transaction in microservices?
+1. What is an Idempotence in REST APIs?
+1. What is Bounded Context?
+1. How does HTTPS authentication works in Microservices?
+1. What is the use of PACT in Microservices architecture?
+1. What is the use of Container in Microservices?
+1. What is the role of Web, RESTful APIs in Microservices?
+1. What is OAuth?
+1. What is Conway’s law?
+1. What is a Consumer-Driven Contract (CDC)?
+1. What do you understand by Semantic monitoring in Microservices architecture?
+1. What is Canary Releasing?
+1. Why would we need Reports and Dashboards in Microservices?
+1. What is Semantic Versioning?
+1. What is the difference between Mean Time to Repair (MTTR) and Mean Time between failures (MTBF)?
+1. What is Confused Deputy Problem in security context?
+1. What are the important Cross-Functional Requirements to consider during the design of a Microservice?
+1. What is a Circuit Breaker pattern in the context of Microservice?
+1. What is Bulkhead design pattern?
+1. How can you scale a Database?
+1. What is Command Query Responsibility Segregation (CQRS) design pattern?
+1. What is CAP theorem?
+1. What do you mean by Eureka in the realm of Microservices?
+1. Can you integrate Zuul with other types of projects?
+1. Describe the circumstances under which you would use the Netflix Hystrix
+1. Shed light on Tasklet with reference to Spring Batch and Microservices
+1. What do you know about YAML in the realm of Microservices?
+1. Shed light on the various types of IT characteristics that are available in Microservices
+1. How Will You Monitor Multiple Microservices For Various Indicators Like Health?